 We aim to sell our products to train operators and/or rolling stock manufacturers.
-We are still in the development stage and many of our competitors have extensive track records and relationships within the rail industry and/or the automotive industry.
+Many of our competitors have extensive track records and relationships within the rail industry and/or the automotive industry.
 Many of our current and potential competitors have longer operating histories and more extensive name recognition than we have and may also have greater financial, marketing, manufacturing, distribution and other resources than we have.
 Current and future competitors may be able to respond more quickly to new or emerging technologies and changes in customer demands and to devote greater resources to the development, promotion and sale of their products than we can.
 Our current and potential competitors may develop and market new technologies that render our existing or future products obsolete, unmarketable or less competitive (whether from a price perspective or otherwise).
 We cannot assure you that we will be able to establish a competitive position or to compete successfully against current and future sources of competition.